General Parameters of Optical Lens

 The surface quality of an optical surface describes its cosmetic appearance and includes such defects as scratches and pits, or digs.
 In most cases, these surface defects are purely cosmetic and do not significantly affect system performance, though, they can cause a small loss in system throughput and a small increase in scattered light.
 However, certain surfaces, however, are more sensitive to these effects such as: (1) surfaces at image planes because these defects are in focus and (2) surfaces that see high power levels because these defects can cause increased absorption of energy and damage the optic.
 The dig designation, however, does directly relate to the dig, or small pit in the surface.
 The dig designation is calculated at the diameter of the dig in microns divided by 10.
 Scratch-dig specifications of 80-50 are typically considered standard quality, 60-40 precision quality, and 20-10 high precision quality.

 Surface flatness is a type of surface accuracy specification that measures the deviation of a flat surface such as that of a mirror, window, prism, or plano-lens.
 This deviation can be measured using an optical flat, which is a high quality, highly precise flat reference surface used to compare the flatness of a test piece.
 When the flat surface of the test optic is placed against the optical flat, fringes appear whose shape dictates the surface flatness of the optic under inspection.
 If the fringes are evenly spaced, straight, and parallel, then the optical surface under test is at least as flat as the reference optical flat.
 If the fringes are curved, the number of fringes between two imaginary lines, one tangent to the center of a fringe and one through the ends of that same fringe, indicate the flatness error.
 The deviations in flatness are often measured in values of waves (λ), which are multiples of the wavelength of the testing source.
 One fringe corresponds to ½ of a wave.
 1λ flatness is considered typical grade, λ/4 flatness is considered precision grade, and λ/20 is considered high precision grade.
+Our factory has capacity to fabricate lenses at surface accuracy of λ/20.

 Power, a type of surface accuracy specification, applies to curved optical surfaces, or surfaces with power.
 It is tested in a fashion similar to flatness, in that a curved surface is compared against a reference surface with a highly calibrated radius of curvature.
 Using the same principle of interference caused by the air gaps between the two surfaces, the interference’s pattern of fringes is used to describe the deviation of the test surface from the reference surface (Figure 6).
 A deviation from the reference piece will create a series of rings, known as Newton's Rings.
 The more rings present, the larger the deviation.
 The number of dark or light rings, not the sum of both light and dark, corresponds to twice the number of waves of error.